-6,467Chevening Scholars have taken thousands of hours out of their intense academic schedules to volunteer for organisations in the UK in 2018/2019.
+2221Chevening Scholars have taken over two thousand hours out of their intense academic schedules to volunteer for organisations in the UK in 2022/2023

 160+Chevening brings together leaders from 160+ countries and territories, creating networks, friendships, and shared memories and missions that span the world.

-17Chevening’s 50,000-strong alumni network includes 17 current or former heads of state or government.
+20Chevening’s over 55,000-strong alumni network includes 20 current or former heads of state or government.
 Chevening Alumni excel in a variety of fields outside of politics too.

 Because of our partners, the lives of some of the most inspiring future leaders have been transformed.
 Chevening is about education, but also about so much more.
 It opens up opportunities for personal and professional growth that are out of reach to most people and enables them to fulfil their potential, irrespective of their background.